1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 After that BSB-LAN can be flashed to the microcontroller again and the new command is ready for use.

-If you want to change the somewhat unspecific parameter name "presence button" to e.g. the more appropriate name "temporary heating mode change", you can do this in the same step.
-To do this, you would simply add the line
+If you want to change the somewhat unspecific parameter name "presence button (temporary absence)" to e.g. the more appropriate name "Time program (temporary)", you can do this in the same step.
+To do this, you would simply change the line
 `const char STR701[] PROGMEM = STR701_TEXT;`
-in
+to
-`const char STR701[] PROGMEM = "Temporary heating mode change";`
+`const char STR701[] PROGMEM = "Time program (temporary)";`
 and then flash again.
 Since all these changes are made in *BSB_LAN_custom_defs.h*, they are retained even if the BSB LAN software is updated.

 If you also want to add the presence button for HC2 (which was 1001 in the v.2.2) as parameter 10111, then the belonging lines would look like this: